keethesh/keethesh/README.md

 <a href="https://github.com/charlie_ml" class="username" target="_blank">@charlie_ml</a>
 <span class="timestamp">14:32</span>
 </div>
 <div class="message-content">This is absolutely fascinating!
 I&#x27;ve been diving deep into your LookbackAI project and the technical implementation is genuinely impressive.
 The facial recognition accuracy you mentioned (94%) is remarkable for real-time processing.
 I&#x27;m particularly curious about how you&#x27;re handling edge cases with varying lighting conditions and different facial angles.
 The vocal cue analysis component sounds like an innovative approach to emotion detection.
-Have you considered implementing ensemble methods ...</div>
+Have you considered implementing ensemble methods...</div>
 </div>
 <div class="message">
 <div class="message-header">